mbardwell/intelligent-simulation-handler/simhandler/test/thesis_tests/README.md

-This folder contains modules used to verify functionality for all high level modules
+This folder contains modules used to verify performance for all high level modules